 Summing up: why choose this flight?

+Singapore’s A350 Business Class really is a solid product.
 You’ll get a very comfortable bed with direct aisle access and a private seat, excellent customer service, a great inflight entertainment system, a quiet aircraft and good wifi coverage and speeds.

 The main letdowns are the narrow foot cubby for anyone not in bulkhead seats, and lack of pyjamas and amenity kits in Business Class compared to competitor Qantas on the same routes.

 - Comfortable seat, generally good bed for most travellers

 - Book the Cook offers a lot of choices for inflight dining